Estate Planning for Blended Families and Second Marriages

 What are the estate planning considerations in a second marriage later in life?

 Many widows and widowers simply do not like living alone after their beloved spouse dies.
 As widows and widowers increasingly meet and decide to get remarried, they need to be aware of important estate planning considerations.
-As the life expectancy of people in the United States dramatically increases, the reality of second and third marriages becomes more likely.
+As the life expectancy in the United States increases, the likelihood of second and third marriages increases.
 Widows and widowers are increasingly likely to meet and decide that a second marriage is an excellent way to avoid spending their golden years alone.

 Remarriage can be one of the best decisions for an aging person.
-However, a remarriage later in life (often) creates a unique set of legal questions.
-For example, many older clients take for granted that their adult children will inherit from them when they pass away.
-The reasoning behind this assumption is because the majority of their property and life have been spent with their previous spouse, who was a co-parent to his or her children, and the one who helped to build or sustain the family assets.
+However, remarriage later in life often raises unique legal questions.
+For example, many older clients take for granted that their adult children will inherit from them upon their passing.
+The reasoning behind this assumption is that the majority of their property and life have been spent with their previous spouse, who was a co-parent to their children and helped build or sustain the family’s assets.

 However, a new marriage means that the marital property is governed by the laws of the new marriage.
 If there is no prenuptial agreement, then the surviving spouse would, under the laws of New Jersey, inherit at least one-third of the estate.
 This means that the adult children from the first marriage might be in for a rude awakening.
 A large part of the children’s inheritance might be “swallowed up” by the second spouse’s right to inherit one-third of her new husband’s estate.